aer0ss/aerofs/docs/conf_properties.md

 These rules are specific to certain enterprise deployments and are not normally enabled.
 See class-level comments in ReadOnlyExternalFolderRules for more explanation on the rules.

+    email.sender.public_host=

+Hostname of the outbound email server.
+Special handling occurs if this is "localhost".

+Example: `email.sender.public_host=smtp.sendgrid.net`

+    email.sender.public_port=25

+Port number to use on the email server.
+Defaults to 25, like a gentleman.

+    email.sender.public_username=

+If provided, the username to authenticate with the smtp server.

+Default is blank, which indicates no authentication.

+    email.sender.public_password

+If provided, the password to use to authenticate with the smtp server.

+    email.sender.timeout=10000

+Timeout value, in milliseconds, for a response from SMTP commands.

+Default: 10 seconds (10000 ms)

+Example: `email.sender.timeout=10000`

+    email.sender.connectiontimeout=60000

+Timeout value, in milliseconds, for a connection to the outbound SMTP server.

+Default: 60 seconds (60000 ms)

+Example: `email.sender.connectiontimeout=60000`

 ## OpenID properties